On this page:

 Reasonable adjustments: creating a supportive environment

-Under the Disability Standards for Education 2005 (Cth),External Link schools have an obligation to make reasonable adjustments to accommodate students with disabilities.
+Under the Disability Standards for Education 2005 schools have an obligation to make reasonable adjustments to accommodate students with disabilities.
 Students and parents or carers work with schools to identify changing needs and agree on reasonable adjustments.
 School-based reasonable adjustments may include:

-• additional toilet breaks
+- additional toilet breaks

-• access to food and equipment during class time, during sport, camps, excursions and in the playground
+- access to food and equipment during class time, during sport, camps, excursions and in the playground

-• providing secure storage for equipment
+- providing secure storage for equipment

-• accommodating a student’s preferences for managing their treatment in the school (including private spaces and blood glucose checking in the classroom if requested)
+- accommodating a student’s preferences for managing their treatment in the school (including private spaces and blood glucose checking in the classroom if requested)

-• providing additional time or breaks to check and treat during exams
+- providing additional time or breaks to check and treat during exams

-The below information summarises the roles of those providing reasonable adjustments to assist in the management of students with type 1 diabetes:
+The below information summarises the roles of those providing reasonable adjustments to assist in the management of students with type 1 diabetes.

 Role of students (if age appropriate)

-• tell parents or carers and teachers how they want to manage their treatment in the school setting, for example, in a private area or in the classroom
+- Tell parents or carers and teachers how they want to manage their treatment in the school setting, for example, in a private area or in the classroom

-• ensure equipment is safe and secure, for example, giving their insulin pump to a teacher during swimming and contact sport
+- Ensure equipment is safe and secure, for example, giving their insulin pump to a teacher during swimming and contact sport

-Role of Principals and Responsible Staff
+Role of principals and responsible staff

-• make reasonable adjustments to ensure students can participate fully in school activities and events
+- Make reasonable adjustments to ensure students can participate fully in school activities and events

-• notify parents or carers in advance of upcoming activities, events, overnight excursions, camps or overseas travel to facilitate planning for additional support needs
+- Notify parents or carers in advance of upcoming activities, events, overnight excursions, camps or overseas travel to facilitate planning for additional support needs

-• communicate with parents/carers regarding the needs of the student whilst on camp or excursions and make reasonable adjustments based on the advice from the diabetes treating team
+- Communicate with parents/carers regarding the needs of the student whilst on camp or excursions and make reasonable adjustments based on the advice from the diabetes treating team

 Role of parents or carers

-• work with the diabetes treating team to update the Diabetes Management Plan
+- Work with the diabetes treating team to update the Diabetes Management Plan

-• if required, work with the diabetes treating team and Responsible Staff to develop a Diabetes Management Plan, to document information about out of hours routines, activities or practices that might impact on type 1 diabetes management during school excursions, activities or events
+- If required, work with the diabetes treating team and Responsible Staff to develop a Diabetes Management Plan, to document information about out of hours routines, activities or practices that might impact on type 1 diabetes management during school excursions, activities or events

-• work with staff to agree on any reasonable adjustments prior to the camp and ensure these are included in the Diabetes Management Plan
+- Work with staff to agree on any reasonable adjustments prior to the camp and ensure these are included in the Diabetes Management Plan

 Role of diabetes treating team

-• work with the school and parents/carers to update the Diabetes Management Plan
+- Work with the school and parents/carers to update the Diabetes Management Plan

-• if required, work with the parents/carers and Responsible Staff to develop a Diabetes Management Plan, to document information about out of hours routines, activities or practices that might impact on type 1 diabetes management during school excursions, activities or events
+- If required, work with the parents/carers and Responsible Staff to develop a Diabetes Management Plan, to document information about out of hours routines, activities or practices that might impact on type 1 diabetes management during school excursions, activities or events

-Role of the Department of Education and Training
+Role of the Department of Education

-• provide information and advice to schools on best practice around making adjustments to support students with type 1 diabetes as required
+- Provide information and advice to schools on best practice around making adjustments to support students with type 1 diabetes as required

 Good practice examples – reasonable adjustments

-The below information illustrates how reasonable adjustments can be made to allow students to fully participate in school:
+The below information illustrates how reasonable adjustments can be made to allow students to fully participate in school.

-Activity — Exams/Assessments
+Activity – exams/assessments

 Example 1